Documents & Filing Forms

 - Unable to receive FERC software updates.

-The easiest and most effective solution is to ask your Firewall Administrator to install a rule in the Firewall permitting HTTP Send/Receive and FTP Send/Receive from IP 220.127.116.11.
+The easiest and most effective solution is to ask your Firewall Administrator to install a rule in the Firewall permitting HTTP Send/Receive and FTP Send/Receive from the DNS eforms1.ferc.gov.
 This presents a minimal or non-existent security risk since all communication requests are issued by the Client (your workstation).
 The FERC Forms Server does not "push" unsolicited information to your workstation.
 Therefore, in creating this rule in your Firewall, do not permit unsolicited incoming data.

-Note: If you have installed the FOSS during the 1999 Filing - the database utility should be on your system already under Start/Programs/FERC Applications in the Start menu.
+Note: If you have installed the FOSS, the Database Utility should be on your system already under Start/Programs/FERC in the Start menu.

-When you install this utility, it will be available for use in the Start/Programs Menu under FERC Applications.
-The utility will not run if any workstation are using the database.
-The Utility requries exclusive access to the database.
-This means, only one workstation may be accessing the database while running the utility.
+This Database Utility is available for use in the Start/Programs Menu under FERC folder.
+The Utility will not run if any workstations are using the database.
+The Utility requires exclusive access to the database.
+This means, only one workstation may be accessing the database while running the Utility.

-Additionally, if there are any errors encountered, they will be written into the F1maint.log file which is located in the folder C:\F1SS (where the software was installed - unless you choose a different folder at installation time).
+Additionally, if there are any errors encountered, they will be written into the F1maint.log file which is located in the installation folder (C:\FERC\Form1Submission by default).

 If there are errors, please email email@example.com the F1maint.log as an attachment, describing any other issues about the problem you are having.